Heir presumptive: Simultaneous heirs presumptive

 In the English and Welsh common law of inheritance, there is no seniority between sisters; where there is no son to inherit, any number of daughters share equally.
 Therefore, certain hereditary titles can have multiple simultaneous heirs presumptive.
 Since the title cannot be held by two people simultaneously, two daughters (without a brother) who inherit in this way would do so as co-parceners and before they inherit, both would be heirs presumptive.
 In these circumstances, the title would in fact be held in abeyance until one person represents the claim of both, or the claim is renounced by one or the other for herself and her heirs, or the abeyance is ended by the Crown.
 There are special procedures for handling doubtful or disputed cases.

-Heirs presumptive as of

-Crown Prince Fumihito is the heir presumptive (皇嗣, Kōshi) to his elder brother, Emperor Naruhito of Japan.
-Historically, the succession to the Chrysanthemum Throne has normally passed to descendants in male line from the imperial lineage.
-If Naruhito were to have a legitimate son, he would become heir apparent and Prince Fumihito would move back one place in the line of succession.

-Prince Dipangkorn Rasmijoti is the heir presumptive to his father, King Vajiralongkorn of Thailand.
-In accordance with the 1924 Palace Law of Succession, the reigning king has absolute power to name any royal male as heir apparent, and upon being announced publicly, the "position of such heir is secure and indisputable".

-Leonor, Princess of Asturias, is the heir presumptive to her father, King Felipe VI of Spain.
-If her father has a legitimate son, he would be heir apparent and Leonor would lose her titles and move back one place in the line of succession.

 Past heirs presumptive who did not inherit thrones

 The list is limited to heirs presumptive who did not succeed due to death, abolition of monarchies, or change in succession law.